ljouon/ioBroker.visionary-ui/README.md

 💻 WebSockets and Webinterface
 ------------------------------

 Visionary-UI uses a direct websocket connection to ioBroker.
-For that it assumes, ioBroker is available on localhost.
-Other connection types different from that are not supported.

-The websocket port will automatically be chosen by adding +1 to the port definition of the webinterface providing the UI.
+For the web socket connection the same port is used which is configured during initial setup of Visionary-UI.
+You can change the port in the configuration page of the instance afterwards as well.

 The UI currently does not support SSL/TLS for provisioning.
-The most common use case is to run it behind a reverse proxy providing this feature.
-It's on my list of future tasks to support the SSL/TLS handling provided by ioBroker itself.
+The most common use case is to let ioBroker run behind a reverse proxy.
+You can define the SSL/TLS security aspect in your reverse proxy.
+It's on my list for future tasks to support default handling provided by ioBroker itself.

 🤝 Feedback
 ----------